 3. Who are segregated funds for?

-Segregated funds are for people of all ages who want to build savings without worrying about market downturns.
+Segregated funds are for people of all ages.
 However, they can be a particularly interesting option for:

 - People approaching retirement who want to protect their retirement savings

 - People who want to simplify the transfer of their estate to their heirs